all

 Workflow

-1. Active-site pocket extraction (if -c/--center is provided)
+1. Active site model (binding pocket) extraction (if -c/--center is provided)

-• Per-input pocket PDBs are saved under <out-dir>/pockets/.
-When multiple structures are supplied, their pockets are unioned per residue selection.
+• Per-input active site model PDBs are saved under <out-dir>/models/.
+When multiple structures are supplied, their active site models are unioned per residue selection.

-• The first pocket’s total charge is propagated to scan/MEP/TSOPT.
+• The first active site model’s net charge is propagated to scan/MEP/TSOPT.

-• Each --scan-lists argument is a Python-like list of (i,j,target_Å) tuples describing a UMA scan stage.
-Atom indices refer to the original input ordering (1-based) and are remapped to the pocket ordering.
+• Each --scan-lists/-s argument is a Python-like list of (i,j,target_Å) tuples describing an MLIP scan stage.
+Atom indices refer to the original input ordering (1-based) and are remapped to the active site model ordering.
 For PDB inputs, i/j can be integer indices or selector strings like 'TYR,285,CA'; selectors accept spaces/commas/slashes/backticks/backslashes ( , / ` \) as delimiters and allow unordered tokens (fallback assumes resname, resseq, atom).

 • Stage endpoints (stage_XX/result.pdb) become the ordered intermediates that feed the subsequent MEP step.

-• Use --refine-path False to switch to a single-pass path-opt GSM/DMF chain without the recursive refiner.
+• Use --refine-path False to fall back to single-pass path-opt GSM/DMF on each adjacent pair (outputs go to <out-dir>/path_opt/).

 • For multi-input PDB runs, the full-system templates are automatically passed to path-search for reference merging.
 Single-structure scan runs reuse the original full PDB template for every stage.

-4. Merge pockets back to the full systems
+1. Merge active site models back to the full systems (default with --refine-path)

-• When reference PDB templates exist, merged mep_w_ref*.pdb and per-segment mep_w_ref_seg_XX.pdb files are emitted under <out-dir>/path_search/.
+• When --refine-path is True (default) and reference PDB templates exist, merged mep_w_ref*.pdb and per-segment mep_w_ref_seg_XX.pdb files are emitted under <out-dir>/path_search/.
+With --refine-path False (path-opt mode), full-system merge is not performed.

-• --thermo True: call freq on (R, TS, P) to obtain vibrational/thermochemistry data and a UMA Gibbs diagram.
+• --thermo: call freq on (R, TS, P) to obtain vibrational/thermochemistry data and an MLIP Gibbs diagram.

-• --dft True: launch single-point DFT on (R, TS, P) and build a DFT diagram.
-When combined with --thermo True, a DFT//UMA Gibbs diagram (DFT energies + UMA thermal correction) is also produced.
+• --dft: launch single-point DFT on (R, TS, P) and build a DFT diagram.
+When combined with --thermo, a DFT//MLIP Gibbs diagram (DFT energies + MLIP thermal correction) is also produced.

 • Skips the MEP/merge stages.
-Runs tsopt on the pocket (or full input if extraction is skipped), performs EulerPC IRC, identifies the higher-energy endpoint as reactant (R), and generates the same set of energy diagrams plus optional freq/DFT outputs.
+Runs tsopt on the active site model (or full input if extraction is skipped), performs EulerPC IRC, identifies the higher-energy endpoint as reactant (R), and generates the same set of energy diagrams plus optional freq/DFT outputs.

 Charge and spin precedence

-Tip: Always provide --ligand-charge for non-standard substrates to ensure correct charge propagation.
+Tip: Always provide --ligand-charge/-l for non-standard substrates to ensure correct charge propagation.

 Input expectations